MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/plan-implement-tenant-key.md

 Then run the [Use-AadrmKeyVaultKey cmdlet](https://msdn.microsoft.com/library/azure/mt759829.aspx), specifying the key URL.
 For example:

 	Use-AadrmKeyVaultKey -KeyVaultKeyUrl "https://contosorms-kv.vault.azure.net/keys/contosorms-byok/aaaabbbbcccc111122223333"

+> [!IMPORTANT]
+> In this example, "aaaabbbbcccc111122223333" is the version of the key to use.
+If you do not specify the version, the current version of the key is used without warning and the command appears to work.
+However, if your key in Key Vault is later updated (renewed), it will have a new version and previously protected content will become inaccessible.
+>
+>Make sure that you specify the key version, in addition to the key name when you run this command.

 If you need to confirm that the key URL is set correctly in the Azure RMS service, in Azure Key Vault, you can run [Get-AzureKeyVaultKey](https://msdn.microsoft.com/en-us/library/dn868053(v=azure.300\).aspx) to see the key URL.